 Zippers, mesh, and canvas can be chewed

 This pop-up canvas playpen has soft sides, is easily folded, and comes with a carrying bag.
-It’s simple to tote with you on the road if you travel a lot, whether it’s camping or taking your pup to grandma’s house.
-It will give them a familiar, cozy spot to sleep and stay safe.
+It’s simple to tote with you on the road if you travel a lot, whether it’s camping or taking your dog to grandma’s house.
+It will give them a familiar, cozy spot to sleep and feel safe.
 The playpen has a zip-off canvas bottom and a zip-off mesh top.
 You can take off the bottom if you want to put your dog in the grass and can keep on the top if you worry about an escape artist.
 (I worry about teeny puppies outside and predators like hawks.)

 Best Budget: MidWest Homes for Pets Folding Metal Pet Playpen